wrp90/WeatherDashboardWP/README.md

 # WeatherDashboardWP
-* The goal of this project was to get experience useing API's to pull data and display that data when needed.
+* The goal of this project was to get experience using API's to pull data and display that data when needed.

 # How to use
 * The app is simple.
 Just search for a city in the search bar.